 With the stopper in the "open" position (like you are emptying your tub), hold the shaft cylinder of the stopper and turn the top counter-clockwise.
 If this action causes the shaft cylinder to also want to turn, then release your hold on the shaft cylinder and continue to unscrew the stopper.
 The shaft cylinder is threaded into the cross bar in the strainer and once it is unthreaded, lift and remove the complete stopper.

 However, for some Toe Touch stoppers, holding the shaft cylinder and turning the top cap will allow you to just unscrew the top finished cap portion of the stopper.
 If this is the case, then unscrew the top cap all the way off.

 Once the top cap has been unscrewed and lifted off, unscrew the shaft cylinder counter-clockwise to remove the threaded post screwed into the cross bar in the strainer.
 Some shaft cylinders may have a screwdriver slot to allow you to unscrew the shaft/post with the use of a screwdriver.

-Removing a Push-Pull Tub Stopper:
+How to Remove a Push-Pull Tub Stopper

 Tools needed: Flathead screwdriver, clean rag, pliers